-Figure 17.
+Figure 15.
 Object Placement - The Pattern File Selection window

 This page shows a list of pattern files, the available memory for buffer pools, and data about the DB2 subsystem from which data was collected.
-Note that references to hiperpools apply only to DB2 Version 7 and earlier.
-Later versions do not use hiperpools.

 A pattern file contains a list of rules that determine which objects (table spaces and index spaces) should be placed in which buffer pool according to each object's characteristics.